JustinBeaudry/PocketVJ-CP-v3/README.md

    `visudo` add this line at the end: `www-data ALL=(ALL) NOPASSWD: ALL`
 - Allow php with: `sudo lighty-enable-mod fastcgi-php`

-#### Content Locations
-- The video files have to be stored in `/media/internal/video`
-- The image files have to be stored in `/media/internal/images`
-- The pdf files have to be stored in `/media/internal/pdf`
-- The audio files in `/media/internal/audios`

 ### To do list:
 https://github.com/magdesign/PocketVJ-CP-v3/blob/master/ROADMAP.md

 ### If you Build it from scratch
 use the Raspian Jessie Lite image together with RPi2/RPi3<br />